mvysny/mvysny.github.io/_posts/2019-8-21-Vaadin-8-Who-Steals-My-Focus.md

 When server-side Java code wishes to focus a component, it calls e.g.
 `TextField.focus()` which in turn goes to `UI.setFocusedComponent(Focusable)`.
-You can simply place a breakpoint into the `UI.setFocusedComponent()` function, or you can override the function in your UI class and simply print the component getting the focus.
+You can simply place a breakpoint into the `UI.setFocusedComponent(Focusable)` function, or you can override the function in your UI class and simply print the component getting the focus.